-The cell phone reform consisted mainly in opening the market to new competitors, while simultaneously changing the rules to make it easier for consumers to move from one supplier to another.
-The former was achieved by incentivizing investors to join the market by the removal of entrance barriers.
-The government allowed new suppliers to use the infrastructure set up by the existing companies for a minimal usage fee, thus eliminating the need for new suppliers to build parallel systems of their own.
+The cell phone market reform mainly opened the market up to new competitors while simultaneously changing the rules to make it easier for consumers to move from one provider to another.
+The former was achieved by incentivizing investors to join the market by the removal of barriers.
+The government allowed new suppliers to use the infrastructure set up by the existing companies for a minimal fee, thus eliminating the need for new suppliers to build parallel systems of their own.
 The reform lowered consumer prices immediately, gaining both popular and political support.
-More generally, the reform is consistent with Luigi Zingales' “wonderful book” (according to Benjamin Netanyahu).
-In Zingales' book, titled A Capitalism for the People: Recapturing the Lost Genius of American Prosperity, the author recommends the adoption of measures that aim to weaken the concentration and the power of tycoons, just like the reform did.
-Zingales (2013) conceives his measures and his attitude to capitalism as populist.

-At the same time, the reform had some serious structural deficiencies.
-Increased competition between different suppliers brought to lower prices and lower profit margins, erasing the incentives for private companies to invest in new infrastructure, without offering any alternative public solution to low investment.
-This kept Israel in the bottom 20% of OECD countries in cell-phone coverage and network quality.
-In the future this problem, which also affects productivity, will need to be attended to, either by public investment or by giving private companies incentives to invest, incentives which will be reflected in price increases.
-So, while very successful and popular, the reform is ultimately unsustainable in the long run.
-Thus, it is even more notable that Netanyahu referred to it on several occasions as the benchmark of what he perceives as “good policy”, as its long-term harmful consequences are overlooked in favor of its short-term popularity.
+The ideas behind the reform are consistent with Luigi Zingales' "wonderful book," as Netanyahu called it.
+Entitled A Capitalism for the People: Recapturing the Lost Genius of American Prosperity, Zingales recommends the adoption of measures that aim to dilute the concentration and weaken the power of tycoons, just as the cellphone market reform did.
+Zingales conceives of the measures he advocates and his attitude to capitalism as populist.
+However, the reform had some serious structural deficiencies.
+Increased competition between different suppliers brought lower prices and profit margins, undermining incentives for private companies to invest in new infrastructure without offering any alternative solution to such low investment.
+This meant Israel remained in the bottom fifth of OECD countries for cellphone coverage and network quality.
+This problem, which also affects productivity, will need to be addressed, either through public investment or by giving private companies incentives to invest, something which will be reflected in price increases.
+So, while very successful and popular, the reform is unsustainable in the long run.
+Thus, it is even more significant that Netanyahu has referred to it on several occasions as the benchmark of "good policy," since its harmful long-term consequences are ignored in favor of its short-term popularity.

-Under Netanyahu’s second government (2013 – 2014) previous flight agreements and regulations were scrapped in favor of a new “open sky” accord with the European Union.
-Consequently, ticket prices dropped significantly, a trend that continued ever since.
-This resulted in a decade of rising flight numbers, with more and more Israelis being able to afford flying abroad.
+Under Netanyahu's second government (2013 – 2014) previous flight agreements and regulations were scrapped in favor of a new "open sky" accord with the European Union.
+Consequently, ticket prices dropped significantly, and continue to do so.
+This has resulted in a sustained increase in flights over the succeeding years, with more and more Israelis being able to afford flying abroad.